runtime-env/runtime-env/README.md

    - You **MUST** configure your web server to prevent caching of `runtime-env.js`.

-   - If you are building a PWA, you **MUST** to configure your ServiceWorker to use proper approach for caching `runtime-env.js` file.

-   - In order to run `runtime-env` in a production environment, you may also need to package the `runtime-env` into a standalone executable, in which case you can use a tool such as [pkg](https://npmjs.com/pkg) to do this, for example:

-     ```sh
-     $ pkg ./node_modules/@runtime-env/cli/bin/runtime-env.js --target node18-alpine-x64 --output runtime-env-alpine
+   - In order to execute `runtime-env` in environment without NodeJS runtime, you can:

+     1. Install NodeJS and NPM package manager:

         ```

-     Then run it:
+        # Dockerfile
+        FROM nginx:stable-alpine3.17

+        apk add --update nodejs npm
+        ```

+     2. Or, package the `runtime-env` to a executable:

         ```sh
-     $ runtime-env-alpine gen-js --mode production
+        $ pkg ./node_modules/@runtime-env/cli/bin/runtime-env.js --target node18-alpine-x64 --output runtime-env
         ```

+   - If you are building a PWA, you **MUST** to configure your ServiceWorker to use proper approach for caching `runtime-env.js` file.

 ## Configuration